Books

 Passions of the Voice: Hysteria, Narrative and the Figure of the Speaking Woman, 1850-1915 (Johns Hopkins University Press, 1995).

-Nine Lives: My Risky Road from Rebellious Fifties Female to Feminist Critic, in circulation, a memoir in nine chapters.
+Nine Lives: My Risky Road from Fifties Rebel to Feminist Critic (Brandylane Publishers, 2025)

 Selected Essays